 Due to Swift being in its initial stage, there is much time for the language to mature and discover/ address its pain areas.
 It still has a very limited amount of “native” libraries and tools.
 Plus, due to its newness, there is a limited amount of Swift developers out there.
 Even so, since the swift community is growing rapidly, there is an increase in demand for Swift programmers.

-Will Swift be the Future of iOS Development?
+Will Swift Programming Language be the Future of iOS Development?

 Among Swift’s prominent users are LinkedIn, Coursera, Pandora, Twitter, Fitbit and Vimeo etc., while Facebook and Uber have showed renewed interest in the language.
 Thus, as adoption rates grow, Swift can eventually replace Objective-C as the leading language for iOS development.